 Information on cost or value is not usually held on the remaining Heritage Assets and the Council considers that the cost of obtaining valuations tend not to be commensurate with the potential benefits to the users of the Statement of Accounts.
 Therefore these assets are rarely included on the face of the Balance Sheet.
-However, an periodic review of such assets is undertaken to ensure that this assumption remains valid themselves.
-Billing authorities are required by statute to maintain a separate fund (i.e. the Collection Fund) for the collection and distribution of amounts due in respect of Council Tax and NDR.
-Under the legislative framework for the Collection Fund, billing authorities, major preceptors and central government share proportionally the risks and rewards that the amount of Council Tax and NDR collected could be less or more than predicted.
+However, an periodic review of such assets is undertaken to ensure that this assumption remains valid.